-Visit Dian Fossey Grave Hike the same as Dian Fossey Tomb hike or Karisoke Research Camp, the hike costs 75$ and takes duration of 5 -7 hours hiking and climbing in Rwanda.
+Book a permit for Dian Fossey Grave Hike also known as Dian Fossey Tomb hike or Karisoke Research Camp hike at 75$ only for a duration of 5 -7 hours hiking and climbing in Rwanda.
 Combine this trek with Gorilla viewing in Volcano park of Rwanda

 The Karisoke Research Camp site stands at an altitude of around 3000m (over 9000 ft) and was abandoned during the unrest of the 1990’s.
 All that remains today is the graveyard where several of Dian Fossey’s favourite gorillas were buried at Karisoke Research Camp.
 Dian Fossey is also buried near the graves of her beloved gorillas.